FluffyTheRipper/FluffyTheRipper/README.md

 - 👋 Hi, I’m @FluffyTheRipper
-- 👀 I’m interested in basic bitch automation and tools for everyday office tasks.
+- 👀 I’m interested in automation and tools for everyday office tasks.
-- 🌱 I’m currently learning python.
+- 🌱 I enjoy python.

 <!---
 FluffyTheRipper/FluffyTheRipper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.